Grevillea callichlaena

 Grevillea callichlaena, commonly known as Mt.
 Benambra grevillea, is a species of flowering plant in the family Proteaceae and is endemic to a restricted part of Victoria in Australia.
 It is a spreading shrub with elliptic, egg-shaped or broadly lance-shaped leaves, and uniformly red flowers.

 Description

 Grevillea callichlaena is a spreading shrub that typically grows to 1.5–1.8 m high and 2–3 m wide and has densely silky-hairy branchlets.
 Its leaves are elliptic, egg-shaped or lance-shaped, sometimes broadly so, sometimes with the narrower end towards the base, mostly 37–75 mm long and 19–28 mm wide with the edges turned down.
 The lower surface of the leaves is silky-hairy and the veins are conspicuous.
-The flowers are arranged in pendulous groups of twenty to forty on the ends of branchlets on a rachis 35–50 mm long, and are uniformally red and silky-hairy on the outside, the pistil 19.5–22 mm long.
+The flowers are arranged in pendulous groups of twenty to forty on the ends of branchlets on a rachis 35–50 mm long, and are uniformly red and silky-hairy on the outside, the pistil 19.5–22 mm long.
 Flowering occurs from October to March, but sometimes in other months, and the fruit is a more or less glabrous follicle 13–18 mm long.